Skip to content

 Average price per carat: $18,000 USD

-Rarer than diamonds, emeralds are also more expensive than the same quality diamond.
+Rarer than diamonds, emeralds are also more expensive than the same quality diamonds.
 Their colouring ranges from green to blue-green, and the darker the colour, the more expensive they are.

 Historically, emeralds have symbolised paradise and immortality, and today they're mined mainly in Columbia, Brazil and Zambia.
 In modern times, they've made a splash in celebrity engagement rings.
 US President John F. Kennedy proposed to Jackie with a 2-carat diamond and 2-carat emerald setting, and Academy Award winner Halle Berry sports a stunning bright green 4-carat dazzler.